-Simon Phipps is an independent consultant providing insight and knowledge on open source to businesses and governments worldwide through his company Meshed Insights Ltd. He is also pro bono President of the Open Source Initiative, the non-profit organisation that advocates for open source software and builds bridges between open source communities and maintains the canonical list of open source licenses.
-His writing is featured in InfoWorld, ComputerWorld, O’Reilly Radar and other publications.
+Simon Phipps is an independent consultant providing insight and knowledge on open source and digital rights to businesses and governments worldwide through his company Meshed Insights Ltd. He is also pro bono President of the Open Source Initiative, the non-profit organisation that advocates for open source software and builds bridges between open source communities and maintains the canonical list of open source licenses, as well as interim CEO of the MariaDB Foundation.
+His writing is regularly featured in InfoWorld, ComputerWorld and other publications.
 He is a pro bono director of the UK’s Open Rights Group as well as on the advisory board of Open Source for America.

 Before his current work, he was involved at a strategic level in some of the world’s leading technology companies.
 In addition to senior leadership positions he has worked in such hands-on roles as field engineer, programmer and systems analyst, as well as run a software publishing company.
 He worked with OSI standards in the eighties, on the first commercial collaborative conferencing software in the nineties, and helped introduce both Java and XML at IBM.
 He was a founding Director of the Open Mobile Alliance.

 In mid-2000 he joined Sun Microsystems where he helped pioneer Sun’s employee blogging, social media and community engagement programmes.
 In 2005 he was appointed Chief Open Source Officer, coordinating Sun’s extensive participation in Free and Open Source software communities until he left in 2010.
 In that role he oversaw the conversion to Free software of the full Java platform, the Solaris UNIX operating system, the SPARC architecture and the rest of Sun’s broad software portfolio, all under OSI-approved Free licenses.

 He holds a degree in electronic engineering and is a Chartered Engineer and Fellow of the British Computer Society.
 His personal home page and blog is http://www.webmink.com.